GMs invite fellow dealers to conference (video)

 Join Powersports Business editor Dave McMahon as he welcomes Paul McGowan, GM at Extreme Powersports in Columbus, Georgia, and JJ Zalenchak, GM at Mosites Motorsports in North Versailles, Pennsylvania, as we look at the past, today and tomorrow at your shop operations.

 Both dealers offer a little bit of something for everyone.
-McGowan handles Polaris, Can-Am, Honda, Kawasaki, Sea-Doo, Stryker Trailers, Suzuki, Yamaha, Hammerhead Off-Road, Vanderhall, Kayo, SSR, CFMOTO, Benelli, Trailmaster.
+McGowan handles Polaris, Can-Am, Honda, Kawasaki, Sea-Doo, Stryker Trailers, Suzuki, Yamaha, Hammerhead Off-Road, Vanderhall, Kayo, SSR, CFMOTO, Benelli and Trailmaster.

 Zalenchak handles Honda, Kawasaki, Triumph, Ducati, Can-Am, Sea-Doo, Ski-Doo, Beta, BMW and Kayo.